On $*$-Convergence of Schur-Hadamard Products of Independent Nonsymmetric Random Matrices: Introduction

 Now if $(i, j) \ne (i', j')$, then either $L_X(i, j) \ne L_X(i', j')$, or $L_Y(i, j) \ne L_Y(i', j')$.
 Thus one of the covariances in \eqref{eq:cov} must vanish.

-However, just being uncorrelated is not enough as the simulation of Figure~\ref{fig:badXY} suggests.
+However, just being uncorrelated is not enough as the simulations of Figure~\ref{fig:badXY} suggest.
 There we take $L_X(i, j) = i + j$ and $L_Y(i, j) = j$ which makes the map $(i, j) \mapsto (L_X(i, j), L_Y(i, j))$ injective.
-We will impose a regularity condition that would disallow link functions like $L_Y(i, j) = j$ which make an input random variable appear too many times in a column or row (see Assumption~\ref{assm:propB}).
+We will impose a regularity condition that would disallow link-functions like $L_Y(i, j) = j$ which make an input random variable appear too many times in a column or row (see Assumption~\ref{assm:propB}).